ZhanZhynn/Haskell-TwentyOne/README.md

 - Parse Suit character (Spade, Club, Diamond, Heart) in BNF syntax.
 - Parse Rank character (Ace, Two, Three, etc) in BNF syntax.
 - Parse score by calculating the score on hand based on the cards given as input.
-- Take actions during the "bidding" round, that is either to "Hit", "Double Down" or "Stand".
+- Take actions during the "bidding" round, that is either to "Hit", "Double Down" or "Stand" by following a heuristic strategy, that is getting the highest possible hand value while not risking going Bust.

 More information on the code development and strategy implemented can be found in the file "FIT2102_report.pdf"